MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Ensure the HANA DB VM type supports the HANA scenario in your SAP workload

 Correct VM type needs to be selected for the specific HANA Scenario.
-The HANA scenarios can be 'OLAP', 'OLTP', 'OLAP: Scaleup' and 'OLTP: Scaleup'.
+The HANA scenarios can be `OLAP`, `OLTP`, `OLAP: Scaleup`, and `OLTP: Scaleup`.
 See SAP note 1928533 for the correct VM type for your SAP workload.
 The correct VM type helps ensure better performance and support for your SAP systems.

 Learn more about [Database Instance - HanaDBSupport (Ensure the HANA DB VM type supports the HANA scenario in your SAP workload)](https://launchpad.support.sap.com/#/notes/1928533).